Peace007/Javascript/README.md

-# TestRepo
+# Javascript
-This is my test repo.
+This is Javascript.